gccloudone/aurora/content/en/team/standard-operating-procedures/bootstrap-cluster.en.md

 ## 5. Update Argo CD Configuration

-At this stage, Argo CD must be updated to point to the correct repository and configuration.
+At this stage, Argo CD must be updated to point to the correct repository and project configuration and you can consult the comments for additional information.

-* Update the repo specification in [argocd-instance.yaml](https://github.com/gccloudone-aurora/bootstrap-cluster/blob/main/base/argocd-instance.yaml) so that Argo CD syncs from the correct Aurora repo.
+* Update the repo specification in [argocd-instance.yaml](https://github.com/gccloudone-aurora/bootstrap-cluster/blob/main/base/argocd-instance.yaml) so that Argo CD syncs from the correct Aurora repo
 * Switch to the aurora-svc service account and grant a Personal Access Token (PAT) with access to the new repo.
-This ensures Argo CD can authenticate and pull manifests.
+This ensures Argo CD can authenticate and pull manifests
-* Approve the gccloudone-aurora request under pending repository access requests in your GitHub organization, so Argo CD has full read permissions.
+* Approve the gccloudone-aurora request under pending repository access requests in your GitHub organization, so Argo CD has full read permissions